Highbury & Islington station: History

 The NLR station was damaged by a V-1 flying bomb on 27 June 1944; however, its main building remained in use until it was demolished in the 1960s during the building of the Victoria line.
 The original westbound platform buildings remain, as does a small part of the original entrance to the left of the present station entrance.

 The present single-storey structure was built in the 1960s for the opening of the Victoria line on 1 September 1968 and is the entrance for all lines.
+Previously only accessible by the two Otis lifts of the GN&CR building, a new escalator shaft to the deep level platforms created easier interchange with the NLR.
+In order to link the escalators to the new ticket hall, the shaft had to be constructed to run from the original lift landings at a relatively steep inclination under the Holloway Road.
+The lifts were taken out of service on 8 April 1968.
 When the escalators to the deep-level platforms were opened, the GN&CR station building was closed.
 Its disused entrance remains and was refurbished externally in 2006 – it houses signalling equipment for the Victoria line.

 The Victoria line was built to give as many interchanges as possible with Underground and British Rail lines, with, wherever possible, cross-platform connection between different lines heading in the same direction.
-To this end, at Highbury & Islington the northbound Northern City Line platform was reallocated to the southbound Victoria line to give a direct link between the two southbound platforms; a new northbound platform was constructed for each line; the northbound running NCL tunnel was diverted to its new platform; and the southbound Victoria line tunnel was joined to the old northbound NCL tunnel.
+To this end, at Highbury & Islington the northbound Northern City line platform was reallocated to the southbound Victoria line to give a direct link between the two southbound platforms; a new northbound platform was constructed for each line; the northbound running NCL tunnel was diverted to its new platform; and the southbound Victoria line tunnel was joined to the old northbound NCL tunnel.

-Between 14 May 1979 and 11 May 1985 the station was served by the Crosstown Linkline diesel multiple unit service between to Camden Road and North Woolwich.
+Between 14 May 1979 and 11 May 1985 the station was served by the Crosstown Linkline diesel multiple unit service between Camden Road and North Woolwich.

 The former train operating company Anglia Railways ran services known as London Crosslink from Norwich to Basingstoke via Stratford, which called at Highbury & Islington.
 This service operated from 2000 until 2002.